Low-cost Dental Care

 2 Days After Extraction

-By the second day of your extraction, you may continue to experience slight bleeding and pain.
-However, active bleeding should stop at this point, and a clot should begin to form in the socket.
+Slight bleeding and pain may continue, but active bleeding should stop at this point, and a clot should begin to form in the socket.
+Ice packs help with swelling, and saline rinses may begin.

 3 Days After Extraction

-After three days, the extraction site should begin closing in.
+The extraction site should begin closing in.
 Bleeding and swelling should have stopped at this point (or, at the very least, become very minimal).
-While you may still experience some tenderness, you should no longer be in significant pain and may be able to stop taking pain relievers.
-At this point, you may even resume your normal oral hygiene routine.
+Pain typically subsides significantly.

 A Week After Extraction